 Arduino IDE

-The following sections explains how to install and prepare Arduino IDE to work with Thinger.io client libraries.
+The following sections will provide guidance on the installation and preparation of the Arduino IDE to work with Thinger.io client libraries.

 Arduino-Library-master.zip

-Once Thinger.io Library has been installed, it is possible to start a new project by using some of the default examples provided.
-There are examples for different boards, so, choose the one that matches your device.
+Once the Thinger.io Library has been installed, start a new project using one of the default examples provided.
+There are examples tailored for different boards, so choose the one that matches the device.

 #define THINGER_SERIAL_DEBUG